ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 Why take [Angular][1] for the next project?
 To determine your choice you should evaluate some aspects of this popular javascript framework.
 The goal of this article is to show how you can evaluate the use of Angular to give you the right arguments, without getting into technical deep details.

-[React][5] and [Vue][6] are the two other main players in this section.
+[React][5] and [Vue][6] are the two other popular players in the section of JavaScript frameworks and libraries.
 Before a comparison between the tools (e.g. [Angular or React][29]), we take a look at the differences between frameworks and libraries in general.
 And to save you some time, let me sum up something for you: Angular is still as good as React or as Vue, but the right choice depends on a wide range of factors which make it more or less suitable for the clients enviroment.

 ## Where to start?

 The main argument for Angular is its place in [Ionic][14].
 Ionic is used for mobile development to build cross platform hybrid apps.
 One codebase, any platform, e.g. for iOS and Android or progressive web apps.
+If there is no need for programming native apps, it decrease the cost of the frontend development.
 Past releases of Ionic were tightly coupled to Angular.
 Version 4 of the framework was re-engineered to work as a standalone Web Component library.
 So if it comes to this framework (Ionic) Angular, because of his history, is currently the best choice.

 Furthermore Angular is a mature framework and should be taken for big projects.
 If you have complex business logic, Angular is your choice.
 If you have complex routing or form validation, Angular is your choice.
 If you wanna write closed or stand alone applications with one codebase, Angular is your choice.